Sign In / Sign Out

 Culminating Experience: ENG 597 Graduate Capstone Seminar (3) - taken in the last semester session B

 Language Requirement: A reading knowledge of a language other than English is required to graduate.
+Students should fulfill their language requirement early in the program so it does not delay graduation.

 ^MLS and Foreign Language (SPA/GER/FRE/ITA) courses are pre-approved electives, however, other courses (ie. BLE, History, etc.) will need to be approved on a case-by-case basis by the Graduate Program Manager.